Nevolution/sdk/README.md

 Android supports highly rich notification experience, and the feature set expanded in almost every major Android versions.
 Unfortunately, most apps only use a small set of limited capabilities of notification, rendering them less elegant and even ugly on your modern Android devices.

+If you use an Android Wear smart watch or Android Auto powered car, it's extremely disappointed that probably most of your favorite apps do not work on them.

 We are not asking the app developers for a better experience any more, but teaches them the right way to build a better experience, with the help from Nevolution community.